HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   )
 }}

-More than 60% of home pages on ecommerce platforms get a [Lighthouse PWA score](https://developers.google.com/web/ilt/pwa/lighthouse-pwa-analysis-tool) between 0.25 and 0.35.
+More than 60% of home pages on ecommerce platforms get a <a hreflang="en" href="https://developers.google.com/web/ilt/pwa/lighthouse-pwa-analysis-tool">Lighthouse PWA score</a> between 0.25 and 0.35.
 Less than 20% of home pages on ecommerce platforms get a score of more than 0.5 and less than 1% of home pages score more than 0.6.

 Lighthouse returns a Progressive Web App (PWA) score between 0 and 1.
 0 is the worst possible score, and 1 is the best.
-The PWA audits are based on the [Baseline PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist), which lists 14 requirements.
+The PWA audits are based on the <a hreflang="en" href="https://developers.google.com/web/progressive-web-apps/checklist">Baseline PWA Checklist</a>, which lists 14 requirements.
 Lighthouse has automated audits for 11 of the 14 requirements.
 The remaining 3 can only be tested manually.
 Each of the 11 automated PWA audits are weighted equally, so each one contributes approximately 9 points to your PWA score.

 If at least one of the PWA audits got a null score, Lighthouse nulls out the score for the entire PWA category.
 This was the case for 2.32% of mobile pages.

-Clearly, the majority of ecommerce pages are failing most [PWA checklist audits](https://developers.google.com/web/progressive-web-apps/checklist).
+Clearly, the majority of ecommerce pages are failing most <a hreflang="en" href="https://developers.google.com/web/progressive-web-apps/checklist">PWA checklist audits</a>.
 We need to do further analysis to better understand which audits are failing and why.

 ## Conclusion